The European Union was a construct of infinite prosperity

 For a different energy/economy collapse scenario, move on to China.

 There, energy is being locked into unusable real estate on a truly colossal scale, concentrated on building cities in places where there are no people to live in them.
-City after city is being constructed right across the country, creating an illusion of ‘Gross Domestic Product’, where officials can only achieve recognition by the rate at which infrastructure is built.
+Cities are multiplying right across the country, creating an illusion of ‘Gross Domestic Product’, where officials can only achieve recognition by the rate at which infrastructure is built.
 A building without people in it is disregarded as irrelevant.
 6 million people enter the Chinese job market every year.
 Construction creates employment, GDP means everything and urbanization targets must be reached.

 Employment is all, in total disregard of the energy input requirement: